davidben/tls-trust-expressions/explainer.md

 ### TLS `certificate_authorities` Extension

-TLS already has a `certificate_authorities` extension to send the list of CAs, but it is impractical.
-Trust stores can be large, and the X.509 Name structure is inefficient.
+TLS already has a `certificate_authorities` extension to send the list of CAs, but it is impractical for some applications.
+Existing PKIs may have many CAs, and existing CAs may have long X.509 names.
 For example, as of August 2023, the [Mozilla CA Certificate Program](https://wiki.mozilla.org/CA/Included_Certificates) would encode 144 names totaling 14,457 bytes.

+In other applications, `certificate_authorities`'s size is not a concern. `certificate_authorities` is common in client certificate deployments, which typically use smaller, deployment-specific PKIs.
+In general, `certificate_authorities` practical for applications wth smaller PKIs.
+That is, the applications may trust only a small number of CAs.
+They might also mitigate long X.509 names by transitioning to new CAs with short X.509 names.
+However, such approaches are not compatible with many existing larger PKIs, such as the Web PKI.
+Trust Anchor Identifiers and Trust Expressions aim to address these larger PKI use cases.

+If a subscriber wishes to use multiple mechanisms (e.g. if some relying parties use one and some use the other), both proposals are designed to coexist with `certificate_authorities`.

 ### Path Building